 Also known as ‘hidden braces', lingual braces are perhaps the least noticeable type of brace because they are fixed to the back of the teeth, next to the tongue.
 This means they are only visible when you open your mouth very wide.
 However, they come at a price; they are the most expensive type of braces available (you can see more detailed costs in the table further down).

-If you’re concerned about esthetics but still want a cheaper teeth straightening option, invisible braces might be the best teeth straightening solution.
+If you're concerned about esthetics but still want a more affordable teeth straightening option, invisible braces might be the best teeth-straightening solution.

 How to straighten teeth without braces

-Braces are the most effective way to straighten crooked teeth, and invisible braces are a popular option for people who want to avoid the look of traditional metal braces.
-Still, there are some alternative ways to straighten teeth that may work for you, depending on your circumstances.
+If you wonder how to make your teeth straight without braces, options are a bit limited.
+Braces are the most effective way to straighten crooked teeth, and invisible braces are a popular option for people who want to avoid the look of traditional metal braces but still get straight teeth.
+That being said, in some cases, you can get straighter teeth without braces.
+There are some alternative ways to straighten teeth that may work for you, depending on your circumstances.

 Retainers are primarily used to retain the position of teeth following orthodontic work, hence the name.
 However, it is possible to achieve minor teeth straightening using a retainer.